 |Code sample: gating in the hub level unlocking access to new levels as the previous one are beaten.|

-Design puzzles for a character-based puzzle game, working with 2 more level designers and 1 technical artist to make all of our individual work fit within a shared setting.
+As a puzzle designer, I was responsible for designing puzzles for a character-based puzzle game, working with 2 more level designers and 1 technical artist to make all of our individual work fit within a shared setting.